 - Specifying door hardware that meets code requirements

 - Specifying building materials and finishes that meet fire codes

-- Specifying commercial furniture that meet fire codes
+- Specifying commercial furniture that meets fire codes

-In the real world, other disciplines may be responsible for some of these items, but in NCIDQ-land it is all the responsibility of the interior designer.
+In the real world, other disciplines may be responsible for some of these items.
+But depending upon the jurisdiction, this is all the interior designer's responsibility.

 At my job, this scope is within the realm of our lighting designers.
-But for the NCIDQ, I learned how to do both and successfully passed the Life Safety drawing.
+But for the NCIDQ, I learned how to do both and successfully passed the Practicum.